-Nevertheless, this walk is definitely worth it.
+Nevertheless, the 30-minutes forest walk is definitely worth it.
 Target beach is always quiet and there is usually no one.
-Snorkelling along the reef you can see the incredible underwater life, including various fishes and corals.
+While snorkelling along the reef you can see the incredible underwater life, including various fishes and corals.

 Search in Google maps for Target Beach Track and you will find the way.